fahmiiinoh/GoogleSheetsAPI-PHP/README.md

 # This is new Development Task

+This task is to enhance knowledge and skills more to PHP language.

 # Google Sheets API Quickstart

 Complete the steps described in the [Google Sheets PHP Quickstart](https://developers.google.com/sheets/api/quickstart/php), and in about five minutes you'll have a simple PHP command-line application that makes requests to the Google Sheets API.